Top-Rated Primitive Reflex Integration and Rhythmic Movement CEU Courses

 They Develop the Brain, Body, and Sensory Systems by Integrating Primitive Reflexes

-Two rows of babies representing proper posture, and compromised slumped posture.
+Two rows of babies showing proper posture and compromised posture.

 Photos from Kathleen Porter, author of Healthy Posture for Babies and Children